teateatea/heartbreaker/Classes/Mystic of Vymjir.md

 ___
 ##### *Situational or Minor Devotion*
-Your Invocation's success requires something immediately obvious that would please DunAstra, or roll *Minor Devotion*.
+Your Invocation's success requires something immediately obvious that would please Vymjir, or roll *Minor Devotion*.

 | d6  | Minor Devotion                           |
 | --- | ---------------------------------------- |